ElPatron100/Library-Recommender-Team-Migros/README.md

 | **Data Bias only** | 1.8% | 6.6% |

 **_Table 3: Individual Component Performance (Before Hybridization)_**
-_The precision and recall numbers presented in the table are not assessed using a cross validation technique, but only on one test set generated in the data.
-The energy use to assess the precision of all of them using cross validation was too high for the importance of the table._
+_The precision and recall numbers presented in the table are assessed using a cross validation technique for the test sets._

 During our process, we tested various other recommender to try to improve the precision of the recommender, but some were not improving the effectiveness:
 * **Fame (Popularity):** Utilizing the number of times a book was rented to identify globally popular books was not effective.
 * **Author Loyalty:** Identifying authors the user has previously rented to suggest their other works did not improve the overall effectiveness.
-* **Publisher Loyalty** Identifying publisher the user has previously rented to suggest their other works did not improve the overall effectiveness.
+* **Publisher Loyalty** Identifying publisher the user has previously rented to suggest their other works did not improve the overall effectiveness of the recommender.

 ---